World trade in goods

 Source data for tables, figures and maps (MS Excel)

-- Globalisation patterns in EU trade and investment (chapters 2 and 6)
+- Globalisation patterns in EU trade and investment (Chapters 2 and 6)

-- International trade in goods - long-term indicators
+- International trade in goods - long-term indicators (t_ext_go_lti)

-- International trade in goods (ESMS metadata file — ext_go_agg_esms)
+- International trade in goods - long-term indicators (ext_go_lti)